AlibabaCloudDocs/ros/intl.en-US/Resource Types/ESS/ALIYUN::ESS::ScalingConfiguration.md

       Cannot begin with http:// or https://.

-      Can be a null string.If less then 20 tags are specified, ros will add a tag(Key: "ros-aliyun-created", Value:"<resource_name>_stack_<stack_id>") if possible.
+      Can be a null string.
+If less then 20 tags are specified, ros will add a tag(Key: "ros-aliyun-created", Value:"<resource_name>_stack_<stack_id>") if possible.
     MaxLength: 20